LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 - fhir-operation-bulkdata
 - fhir-bulkimportexport-webapp

-To integration test BulkData, there are tests in ExportOperationTest.java in fhir-server-test module with server integration test cases for system, patient and group export.
+To integration test, there are tests in ExportOperationTest.java in fhir-server-test module with server integration test cases for system, patient and group export.
 The *fhir-operation-bulkdata* project implements the REST APIs for Bulkdata export as FHIR operations.
 There are three operations ExportOperation - system export, PatientExportOperation - Patient export and GroupExportOperation - group export.
 Each operation calls the JavaBatch framework defined in the *fhir-bulkimportexport-webapp* project to execute the export unit-of-work.
 There are 3 chunk style JavaBatch jobs defined as following in *fhir-bulkimportexport-webapp* project for the above 3 export operations: